BoiseState/CS321_Bioinformatics/README.md

 - `[<debug level>]` is an optional argument with a default value of zero.

-    - It must support at least the following values for `GeneBankSearch`:
+    - It must support at least the following values for `GeneBankSearchBTree`:

         - `0`: The output of the queries should be printed on the standard output stream.
 Any diagnostic messages, help and status messages must be be printed on standard error stream.